Trusted Pasadena Visitation Lawyers

 If your children see you less than they should, or you do not have custody time with them and want to build your relationship with them, you are probably eligible to seek an increase in visitation.

 If spending quality time with your children has been blocked by the other parent or your children are losing their connection to you through no fault of your own.
 We at Gille Kaye Law Group, PC are dedicated to helping parents without custody reach a negotiated or litigated resolution for parenting time that is in the best interest of the children.
 Our senior attorney, Christine Gille, is board certified in family law.
-Each of our attorneys is experienced in visitation, and our firm is committed to excellence and is proud to represent families throughout Pasadena.
+Each of our visitation attorneys are committed to excellence and are proud to represent families throughout Pasadena.

-When you work with our team, you will feel confident that your case is being handled with the compassion and proficiency that you need and deserve.
-Call (626) 340-0955 today for the help that you need.
+When you work with our Pasadena visitation lawyer, you will feel confident that your case is being handled with the compassion and proficiency that you need and deserve.
+Call (626) 340-0955 today!

 Know Your Options for Visitation

 Whether you are a non-custodial parent seeking visitation or a custodial parent concerned about your children's relationship with your children's other parent when that person is negligent or in some way harmful to the children, it is important that you understand what options are available to you.
 You and the other parent may either agree to a visitation arrangement with or without the help of lawyers.
 If a negotiated agreement cannot be reached, a judge will make a decision according to the evidence.